joshbegley/nyt-latest/README.md

 `Heeding calls from Indigenous people, some places have canceled plans to mark the holiday, after hundreds of children’s remains were discovered at former boarding schools for Indigenous children.`\
 https://nytimes.com/2021/06/28/world/americas/canada-day-indigenous-graves.html?searchResultPosition=2

-**High Lumber Prices Bring New Urgency to Old Trade Fight**\
+**High Lumber Prices Add Urgency to a Decades-Old Trade Fight**\
-`Facing high costs for wood, home builders want the Biden administration to settle a long-running trade dispute over Canadian lumber imports.
+`Forced to pay more for wood, home builders want the Biden administration to settle a long-running dispute over Canadian imports.
 It won’t be easy.`\
 https://nytimes.com/2021/06/28/business/economy/lumber-prices-canadian-trade.html?searchResultPosition=3

 **A federal judge says an F.T.C. complaint against Facebook lacks facts.**\